Top 11 Best Small SUV Cars

 And it’s easy to understand their appeal.
-They make the ideal city car – with seats lifted high, with a commanding view over traffic.
+They make the ideal city car with a high seating position giving you a commanding view over traffic.
 Small, compact SUVs are perfect for those who want off-road styling without the bulkier SUV heft that more family-friendly versions offer.

 But even the humble crossover has now become too big for some, Ford, Vauxhall and even Hyundai have now bought out small SUV cars to open up choice.
 These are normally hatchbacks that feature some rugged, go-anywhere looks.

 It all goes to show how desirable compact SUVs have become.
 They’re beginning to dominate every buying category.

 Let’s take a look at some of the smaller options that are currently on the market, from tiny crossovers to even smaller hatchbacks.